- 3-1/2 cups 2% milk

 - Ground cinnamon, optional

-- In a large saucepan, combine the milk, rice, sugar and salt.
-Bring to a boil over medium heat, stirring constantly.
-Pour into a greased 1-1/2-qt. baking dish.
+- Preheat oven to 325°.
+Place first four ingredients in a large saucepan; bring to a boil over medium heat, stirring constantly.
+Transfer to a greased 1-1/2-qt. baking dish.